Recognition of foreign qualifications

 Our learning is gratefully drawn from many authoritative sources that are part of the recognition policy, ENIC-NARIC and Credential Evaluator community globally.

 Credential Evaluators nationally will find the ENIC NARIC Manual helpful.

 Please contact us if you would like to learn more about the European Qualifications Passport for Refugees (EQPR) developed by the Council of Europe.
-QQI is a recent signatory of this important initiative with support from colleagues in UCD, UL and the RPL in HE project.
+QQI is a recent signatory of this important initiative with support from colleagues in UCD, UL, MTU (Cork) and the RPL in HE project.